-Minnesotans storm liquor stores, worried that they won't be 'essential services'
+Minnesotans storm liquor stores, and an 'essential' debate emerges

-Minnesotans stormed the state’s liquor stores over the past week, leaving some in complete disarray as shoppers stocked up in the face of coronavirus.
+Minnesotans stormed the state’s liquor stores over the past week, leaving some in complete disarray as shoppers stocked up in the face of the coronavirus.

 Now, drinkers and distributors alike wonder: If Gov. Tim Walz orders Minnesotans to “shelter in place,” will the places that sell beer, wine and liquor get to stay open as “essential services”?

-“A friend who owns a liquor store told me he’s concerned about the state closing his store,” Carol Niznik of Coon Rapids said while shopping at the liquor outlet next to a Cub Foods in St. Louis Park Monday evening.
+“A friend who owns a liquor store told me he’s concerned about the state closing his store,” Carol Niznik of Coon Rapids said while shopping at the liquor outlet next to a Cub Foods in St. Louis Park on Monday evening.

 “It’s not for me to say if liquor is an essential, but what if we do a shutdown like New York?” she asked.